gbif/data-blog/content/post/2019-04-23-gbif-molecular-data-publishing.md

   options: ''
 ---

-GBIF is trying to make it easier to share molecular-based data.
+GBIF is trying to make it easier to share sequence-based data.
 In fact, this past year alone, we worked with [UNITE](https://unite.ut.ee) to integrate species hypothesis for fungi and with EMBL-[EBI](https://www.ebi.ac.uk) to publish 295 metagenomics datasets.

-Unfortunately, the documentation is not as quick to follow.
+Unfortunately, documentation is not as quick to follow.
 Although we have now an [FAQ](https://www.gbif.org/faq?question=how-can-i-publish-molecular-data-to-gbif) on the topic, I thought that anyone could use a blog post with some advice and examples.

 Note that this blog post is not intended to be documentation.
 The information written is subject to change, feel free to leave comments if you have any question or suggestion.

 <img src="https://www.publicdomainpictures.net/pictures/40000/velka/--1359709322C31.jpg#.XLcmtPqn2pQ.link" alt="Structure Of DNA - Public Domain" width="600"/>

-# Type of molecular-based data on GBIF
+# Type of sequence-based data on GBIF

-The term `molecular-based data` refers to any type of data associated to some genetic material (DNA or RNA sequence, genotype, etc.).
+The term `sequence-based data` or `molecular-based data` refers to any type of data associated to some genetic material (DNA or RNA sequence, genotype, etc.).
 These data can  be sorted in one of the two following categories:

 * the genetic material comes from an **observable specimen** (whether it is macro or microscopic).